vkristoll/Pansharpening-PRISMA-CNNs/README.md

 *Detailed guidelines are included inside each script.*

-*The folder "example_image" contains an Prisma L1 level image and a .docx file with a detailed description about preparing the input files of the CNN.
+*The folder "example_image" contains a Prisma L1 level image and a .docx file with a detailed description about preparing the input files of the CNN.
 It also contains a .py file to georeference Prisma L2D level images.

 If you use this code, please cite the below paper.